HasanNahiyanNobel/Playground-Love-JS/tutorial-6-the-modern-js/ReadMe.md

-## F.prototype
+## F.prototype and Native Prototypes
-Had a hard time understanding this concept. <span style="color: orange">I wish to revisit this later.</span> ⚠
+Had a hard time understanding this concept. <span style="color: orange">I wish to revisit both these chapters later.</span> ⚠